aol/aol-hb.js/README.md

 Preconditions:
 - Selenium server with chrome driver should be started

-To run e2e tests type in the terminal:
+For running e2e tests type in the terminal:

       $ gulp test-e2e

+For opening e2e test pages in browsers type in the terminal:

+      $ gulp test-e2e-manual